 If you want to take a guided hike on Antigua – then this option is a fabulous one – check it out now!

-Most of the Antiguan Cricket is played in the Sir Viv Richards Stadium.
+Most major Antiguan Cricket is now played in the Sir Viv Richards Stadium.
 The main Sir Vivian Richards Stadium was built for the 2007 World Cup (although it was delayed for 2 years in its usage).
-You’ll find it close to the airport, but other than that pretty much in the middle of nowhere – compared to the fabulous location of the Old Recreation Ground.
+You’ll find it close to the airport, but other than that, it is pretty much in the middle of nowhere – compared to the fabulous location of the Old Recreation Ground in the center of St John’s.

 Most international games are held here – and you can find a schedule of play here.